flohil/wdio-workflo/docs/group.md

 ### Filter Masks

-The `PageElementMap` filter mask allows you to restrict the execution of a state retrieval, action or state check function to certain managed `PageElement` instances.
+The `PageElementGroup` filter mask allows you to restrict the execution of a state retrieval, action or state check function to certain `PageNode` instances managed by the group.

-The `PageElementMap` filter mask is an object whose keys are taken from the map's `mappingObject` and whose values are booleans.
-A property value of `true` means that the function will be executed for the corresponding `PageElement`.
-A value of `false` or simply not defining a property for a certain key means that the function execution will be skipped.
+The `PageElementGroup` filter mask is an object whose keys are taken from the group's content object and whose values are determined by the filter masks of the respective `PageNode` instances:

+- For `PageElement` instances, you can set the value of a filter mask property to `true` if you want a function to be executed for the respective page element, and `false` if you want to skip the function invocation.
+- The filter mask formats of lists and maps are explained in full detail in the filter mask sections of the [PageElementList](list#filter-masks) and [PageElementMap](map#filter-masks) guides.
+- If you don't define a property for a specific `PageNode` in the filter mask object, the function call for the respective page node will be skipped.

 The filter mask can be set via the last parameter of a state retrieval, action or state check function.
 If such a function has other optional parameters, the filter